alvgaona/alvgaona/README.md

 ### Ongoing work 👨🏻‍🏭

-- Pursuing my PhD in Robotics and Control Systems at University of Buenos Aires.
+- Pursuing my PhD in Robotics and Control Theory at University of Buenos Aires.

 ### How to reach me 📫